toddbirchard/confluence-wikipy/README.md

 - Confluence Hierarchy Builder builds four heirarchies deep into each space, but can be easily modified to include more
 - A Confluence instance of 10,000 pages will take roughly 10-15 minutes to process

-# Coming updates
+# Coming Updates
-- Python 3 support
+- Python 3 rewrite
-- Flask web interface
-- Documentation of source code
+- Documentation
-- Detect number of hierarchies
+- Dynamic level detection
-- Built-in API handling
+- Extended API features